 If this has happened to you, please don’t panic.
 The likelihood is you have an introverted child.

-Having an introverted child can be challenging if you don’t know what to expect.
+Having an introverted child can be challenging if you don’t know what to expect or what it means to be an introvert.
 But to have a child with an INFJ personality can be heartbreaking, as they care deeply from an early age, and more often than not, they will always put the needs of others above their own.

 I know, because I was one.